evanj/combinestacks/README.md

 ## stackdemo

 The stackdemo program provides a variety of command line flags to trigger different types of stack traces.
 I also put a number of different kinds I generated with this tool in the `testdata` directory.

+## Forked Panic Parse

+This enabled me to stick it in Google Cloud Run by adding the exportpanicparse package.
+I forked commit 39eb59531d3294324864495c73901e9745e67aff.

 ## Wishlist